 Feel Good about Composting Used Coffee Grounds

 I'm in love with coffee, and I was surprised to read that the use of coffee grounds in gardens gets mixed reviews.
 Some gardeners contend they are too acidic and harmful to plants.
 Others love the access to free coffee grounds from coffee shops and celebrate the positive results of incorporating the grounds into their gardening.
-I have been adding coffee to my compost for several years so after reading the contrasting views, I felt the need to do some research.
+I have been adding coffee grounds to my compost for several years so after reading the contrasting views, I felt the need to do some research.

 While exploring the topic, I found an article from Oregon State University that addressed all of my questions.
 It seems the nitrogen rich nature of coffee grounds makes them an excellent substitute to manure in your compost bin.
 It is pathogen free and provides enough nitrogen to feed bacteria to break down the organic material in the compost.
 Coffee is considered green material in your compost so you will need to balance it with an brown material like grass clippings or leaves.